 Image Bookmarking Sites for Daily Inspiration

-Social bookmarking, it's what Delicious does (Digg is social news in contrast, while StumbleUpon is social browsing), is one of the best working things when it comes to the wisdom of crowds.
+Social bookmarking, it’s what Delicious does (Reddit is social news in contrast, while StumbleUpon is social browsing), is one of the best working things when it comes to the wisdom of crowds.

-While on Digg the ignorance of interest groups rules and StumbleUpon tends to lowest common denominator e.g. "funny images",
+While StumbleUpon tends to collect the lowest common denominator e.g. “funny images”,

 social bookmarking really reflects popularity and quality of particular content.